AnikaitOO7/Logo_Detection/README.md

 # Logo_Detection
-A deep learning module to find out logo through  image
+A deep learning module to find out logo through  image using tenserflow